Online Employee Handbook

 Employees are eligible to make contributions through payroll deduction to charitable organizations.
 Information on which organizations are available is provided in the Human Resource Services Office.

 The MTSU Childcare Services consists of the MTSU Child Care Lab (615-898-2970), the Child Development Center Lab (615-898-2198), and the Ann Campbell Learning Center (615-898-2458).
 Together, through these three facilities, MTSU employees can find childcare for their children-infants, toddlers and pre-schoolers during the daytime.
 Part-time and full-time care are both available.

 Effective July 1, 1997, MTSU requires all newly hired regular employees to receive their paychecks through direct deposit.
 Direct deposit is offered with any Federal Reserve System financial institution.

 The Employee Assistance Program (EAP) is a short-term counseling service available to you and your immediate family members who may be experiencing personal or workplace problems.
-The EAP is administered by Magellan Health Services.

 The Family and Medical Leave Act of 1993 requires Middle Tennessee State University (MTSU) to provide up to twelve (12) weeks of unpaid, job-protected leave to "eligible" employees for certain family and medical reasons.
 Employees are eligible if they have worked for MTSU for at least one year and for 1,250 hours over the previous twelve (12) months.
 In order to administer the FMLA policy, the Human Resource Service Office requires department heads/timekeepers to notify the Human Resource Service Office of any employee using three (3) or more consecutive sick leave days so that FMLA eligibility can be determined and declared.
 The following is a summary of some provisions of the Act: